ELIXIREstonia/elixirestonia.github.io/content/news/posts/2025/Thesis_topics.md

 For more info contact: Priit Adler priit.adler@ut.ee

-## Topic 2: Contrastive Learning for Microscopy Image Understanding
+## Topic 2: Contrastive Learning for Microscopy Image Understanding (taken)

 Benchmarks like BIOMEDICA and Micro-Bench are designed to test how well vision-language models (such as GPT-4o and PaliGEMMA) can help biologists analyze images.
 These large datasets contain microscopy images paired with captions and other metadata.